eclipse-archived/ceylon-lang.org/code/architecture.md

 ## Javascript backend

-There is another "half-compiler" that uses the typechecker's syntax tree to generate Javascript code.
+There is another "half-compiler" (in the `compiler-js` directory of the repository) that uses the typechecker's syntax tree to generate Javascript code.
 This, along with a full implementation of the language module done in Javascript, can be used to transform Ceylon source code into Javascript code, which can be run in node.js